-LWSD is currently in the planning stages of this process and will look to pilot SBIRT this year as counseling teams are provided training and as additional supports are put into place.
+LWSD is currently in the planning stages of this process.
+The district began piloting SBIRT during the 2018-2019 school year as counseling teams are provided training and as additional supports are put into place.
 LWSD is working closely with King County and Seattle Children’s to monitor the implementation of SBIRT to ensure its effectiveness.

 The Check Yourself tool is an interactive electronic screening tool that gives teens personalized feedback and strategies for staying healthy.
 It also gives the school support team key information about the student.
 The goal of the tool is to help spark conversations between teens and their support team that motivate teens to make healthy choices.